nextstrain/mpox/phylogenetic/README.md

 * [sequences.fasta.xz](https://data.nextstrain.org/files/workflows/mpox/sequences.fasta.xz)
 * [metadata.tsv.gz](https://data.nextstrain.org/files/workflows/mpox/metadata.tsv.gz)

+The above datasets have been preprocessed and cleaned from GenBank using the [ingest/](../ingest/) workflow and are updated at regular intervals.

 Note that these data are generously shared by many labs around the world.
 If you analyze and plan to publish using these data, please contact these labs first.